 - You could apply to QSchool.
-Eight places are available for amateur players anywhere in the world.
-All eight qualifiers will be given a two year tour card.
+Twelve places are available for amateur players anywhere in the world, with four semi-finalists being given a place in each of two events.
 This is very competitive for entry.
 See World Snooker website for details.

 - You would then have a manager to arrange contests and publicity, and to negotiate terms.

 As a snooker player, you would be unlikely to work for a regular employer but would have to get funding from sponsorship and short term contracts.

 Predicted Employment in Scotland

 - willing to persevere